pilif/pilif.github.com/_posts/2014-09-19-geek-heaven.md

 Let's deal with the technology aspect first as this really isn't the important point of this post: What you get from them is pure 1Gbit/s Ethernet.
-Yes, they do sell you router box if you want one, but you can just as well just get a simple media converter, or just an SFP module to plug into any (managed) switch (with SFP port).
+Yes, they do sell you a router box if you want one, but you can just as well just get a simple media converter, or just an SFP module to plug into any (managed) switch (with SFP port).

 If you have your own routing equipment, be it a linux router like my